Ashutosh-Panda2004/Interviewcoach--AI/README.md

 ## License

 MIT License - free and open-source.
-Use, modify, and share freel
+Use, modify, and share freely.

+## Contributing

+We welcome contributions!
+Feel free to fork this repository, make improvements, and submit pull requests.
+Whether it's bug fixes, new features, or documentation improvements, your help is appreciated.

+## Support

+Encountering issues?
+Check the troubleshooting section above or open an issue on GitHub.
+We're here to help!

+---

+**Start practicing smarter interviews today.
+Your next interview shouldn't be your first.**